The date of origin and founder(s)

 According to the Roman Catholic Church, the church was founded by the Holy Spirit at

-Pentecost, some 50 days after Jesus' execution by the Roman Army,
+Pentecost during the year 30 CE, some 50 days after Jesus' execution by the Roman Army which ocurred

 circa 30-APR CE.
 Peter moved to Rome, and became the first pope

 of the Christian movement.
-They believe that he was followed by a continuous succession of
+The church teaches that he was followed by a continuous succession of

 popes up to the present day.
 They teach that the Roman Church is the true church